Last Updated: 3 November 2025

 Lightweight – Adds insulation without adding significant weight,

-Easy to Store – Can be rolled away and tucked into their small storage bag,
+Easy to store – Can be rolled away and tucked into their small storage bag.

 A Quick Note on Insurance